+I have always liked the rich, creamy flavor of onion soup.
+One day I decided to experiment a little with BBQ pork ribs and add a little beef and onion flavor to the mix.
 I came up with a new BBQ rib recipe that turned out great!
-The BBQ ribs are very tender when cooked correctly.
+The pork ribs are very tender when cooked correctly, and the induced beef flavor is excellent with pork.
 Let me know what you think.

 Prepare the rack of ribs by removing the membrane and trimming all excess fat.
 A little fat is not a bad thing and will help keep the ribs moist.
 You can do this the night before to let your rub do a little tenderizing, or you can do it before you cook.